 This is a summary of more than 20 years of research into homosexuality.
 It draws on more than 10,000 scientific papers and publications from all sides of the debate.

-The research is orthodox, and objective, undertaken by a New Zealand scientist (PhD - Biochemistry) whose international career has spanned more than 40 years.
+The research is orthodox, and objective, undertaken by a New Zealand scientist (PhD - Biochemistry) with an international scientific career of more than 40 years.

 * SSA is shorthand for Same Sex Attraction, OSA for Opposite Sex Attraction